Henry Tonks, ‘An Advanced Dressing Station in France’ (1918)*

 Six, they are the real deal (14:5b)

-‘Blameless’ does not mean sinless perfection but honest before God followers.
-They are legally blameless before God because of Christ’s righteousness imputed to them.
+‘Blameless’ does not mean sinless perfection but honest before God.
+They are honest about being blameless before God only because of Christ’s righteousness imputed to them.
 And because the holy Lamb is their Commander, they are becoming holy.
-They become like Who they behold.
-Those of the unbelieving world become like their counterfeit lamb (deceiving and being deceived – II Tim.
-3:13).
+They become like Whom they behold.
+Those of the unbelieving world devote themselves to the counterfeit lamb (deceiving and being deceived – II Tim.
+3:13; Psalm 115:1-8).
 Deception in; deception out.
-Christ in; Christ out.
+Christ in; Christ likeness out.

 Seven, they sing (14:33)

 The opposite of God’s holy chaste army is the whore Babylon (Rev. 17:1-5).
-One of the eternal judgments that comes upon the unrepentant is no music, no art to enjoy (18;21-22).
+One of the eternal judgments that comes upon the unrepentant is no music, no art, no beauty to enjoy (18;21-22).
 Forever.

 Christ’s people confidently sing now in battle and will sing forever in eternal triumph.
-All throughout Scripture, God’s people sing in response to His great acts of glory and deliverance.
-Even at creation the morning stars sang together as the angels shouted for joy.
-Moses and the Israelites sang after crossing the Red Sea.
-When the thirsty Israelites dug a well and the Lord provided water, they sang.
-When the Passover was reinstated, they sang.
-In Ezra’s day, when the foundation of the temple was laid, they sang.
-When Jesus went to the cross to forever athe devil’s accusations in heaven against the saints, He led His disciples in singing a hymn.
+Those dulled by earthly desires cannot learn the song.
+All throughout Scripture, God’s own sing in response to His great acts of glory and deliverance.
+At creation the morning stars sang together as the angels shouted for joy.
+When Jesus went to the cross to forever do away with the devil’s accusations against the saints, He led His disciples in singing a hymn.

 Together on the Lord’s Day, or alone throughout the week, Christ’s soldiers always have something to sing about.